-You know Naval from his Twitter account.
-He’s also the co-founder of AngelList and Epinions.
-He’s a prolific tech investor in companies like Twitter, Uber, and many more.
+Naval’s the co-founder of AngelList and Epinions.
+He’s also a prolific tech investor in companies like Twitter, Uber, and many more.

-And I’m the co-founder of AngelList with Naval.
-And I also co-authored the Venture Hacks blog with him back in the day.
+I’m the co-founder of AngelList with Naval.
+And I co-authored the Venture Hacks blog with him back in the day.

-Naval: Yeah.
-The How To Get Rich tweetstorm definitely hit a nerve, and went viral.
-And a lot of people say it was helpful, reached across aisles.
-And people outside of the tech industry, people in all walks of life, people do want to know how to solve their money problems.
-And everyone vaguely knows that they want to be wealthy, but they don’t have a good set of principles to do it by.
+People outside of the tech industry, people in all walks of life, people want to know how to solve their money problems.
+Everyone vaguely knows that they want to be wealthy, but they don’t have a good set of principles to do it by.

 Wealth is assets that earn while you sleep

 Nivi: What’s the difference between wealth, money, and status?

 Naval: Wealth is the thing that you want.
 Wealth is assets that earn while you sleep.
 Wealth is the factory, the robots, that’s cranking out things.
 Wealth is the computer program that’s running at night, that’s serving other customers.
 Wealth is even money in the bank that is being reinvested into other assets, and into other businesses.